International-Data-Spaces-Association/IDS-G/core/Technologies/ids-rest/README.md

 1. Compare the signature with the public key of the referenced Dynamic Attribute Provisioning Service (DAPS)
 2. Compare the announced public keys with the certificate used for the TLS channel
 3. Verify the iat, exp, nbf time stamps.
-4. Check if the security attributes match<!--security level--> their own security specifications.
+4. Check if the security attributes match their own security specifications.

 ### Protocol

-The call semantic <!--semantics of a call?--> follows the typical REST semantics for CRUD operations.
+The call semantics follows the typical REST semantics for CRUD operations.
 The following items state the usual interpretation of the eight HTTP methods as remote commands.

 - GET: Read the target resource
 - PUT: Overwrite the target resource state.
 If it did not exist, create it with the sent state.
 The desired resource state is in the request body.
-- POST: Create a new resource <!--in the resource container?--> (if the target resource is an LDP Container).
+- POST: Create a new resource inside the target URL (if the target resource is an LDP Container).
 The desired resource state is in the request body.
 Undefined for non-LDP Containers.
 - DELETE: Delete the target resource.
 - HEAD: Read the meta-information of the target resource.
 - OPTIONS: Read the allowed HTTP operations on the target resource.